 Electrical connection pads with improved solderability

-The most common metallic materials used in the printed circuit board (PCB) technology are copper and brass.
-Due to their high chemical reactivity, these metals quickly form a thin passivation layer under the influence of air.
-This significantly decreases the solderability and limits the shelf life of PCBs.
-Hence, the PCBs are necessarily pre-processed (e.g. gold-plated, additionally coated, chemically cleaned).
-That makes them more expensive and increases the complexity of the electronic component assembly process.
+How to achieve permanent and strong solderability on printed circuit boards (PCB) connection points?
+The most common metallic materials used in PCB technology are copper and brass.
+Due to their high chemical reactivity, these metals quickly create a thin passivation layer.
+This passivation significantly degrades the quality of soldering and limits the shelf life of PCBs.
+Therefore, the PCBs are pretreated, e.g. gold-plated, additionally coated or chemically cleaned.
+That increases the complexity of the electronic component manufacturing process and causes higher expenses.

-The innovation describes a selective laser treatment and functionalization of the PCB surface.
-By applying ultrashort pulsed laser light to the solder pads, their surface chemistry and morphology is modified in such a way that the wettability of the solder surface is improved.
-The laser treatment creates a nearly periodic surface structure in the nanometer range and hence enlarges the wettable surface area while simultaneously removing the above-mentioned passivation layer.
-The created nano-structure is visible to the naked eye and makes process control very easy.
+Treating solder pads by ultrashort puls laser, the surface chemistry and morphology is modified in a way that improves the wettability of the solderpad.
+The laser treatment creates a periodic surface structure in the nanometer range.
+This enlarges the wettable surface area and simultaneously removes the passivation layer.
+The created nano structure generates a speric shine that is visible to the naked eye.
+That simplifies process control and monitoring of competitors.

 - Applicable to modern multilayer PCBs, due to minimal material removal.

-The effectiveness of the invention has already been demonstrated.
+The proof of concept was successful.
+The effectiveness of the invention was demonstrated.
 The current work on laser scanning strategies is aiming at improved process speed.